 If you become a Habitual Traffic Offender, you are now facing five years in prison for driving with a suspended license.
 You can become a Habitual Traffic Offender, or HTO, by getting three misdemeanor DWLS charges within a five-year period, and pleading "guilty" or "no contest" to those charges.
 The accumulation of too many points on your driving record can also make you an HTO.

 If your license has been suspended, you don't have to get arrested to wait to call a criminal defense attorney who handles suspended license and HTO cases.
-A South Florida DWLS attorney may be able to help you get a good license, which will help you avoid getting arrested in the first place.
+A Miami-Dade County DWLS attorney may be able to help you get a good license, which will help you avoid getting arrested in the first place.

 If you have already been arrested, we may be able to work out your case so that if you can obtain a good license, the criminal charge may be dropped.